hyperledger/bevel/docs/source/developer/fabric-helmcharts.md

 ### Charts description

 #### templates
-- This folder contains template structures which when combined with values, will generate valid Kubernetes manifest files for upgrade_chaincode implementation.
+- This folder contains template structures which when combined with values, will generate valid Kubernetes manifest files for fabric-chaincode-upgrade implementation.
-- This folder contains following template files for upgrade_chaincode implementation
+- This folder contains following template files for fabric-chaincode-upgrade implementation
   - _helpers.tpl

       This file doesn't output a Kubernetes manifest file as it begins with underscore (_).
 And it's a place to put template helpers that we can re-use throughout the chart.